magento/devdocs/guides/MTF/writing.md

 A repository can be generated automatically from `Module\Test\etc\global\fixture.xml`.

-Run the repository regenerator (`utils\generate\repository`) from the command line.
+Run the repository generator (`utils\generate\repository`) from the command line.
 The resulting repository class contains the values available in the database.

 ### Using InjectableFixture

-The `InjectableFixture` class ensures transferring data from application to MTF.
+The `InjectableFixture` class transfers data from the application to the MTF.
 All fixture classes in the MTF extend `InjectableFixture`.

 The `InjectableFixture` class has the following methods: